$99,234 grants to date

-The Foundation funded work that was begun over a year ago with EnRusk (formerly NoTosh) to use the “Design Thinking” process to develop innovations in the high school focused on building community and means of connection.
+Through two separate grants, the Foundation funded the continuation of work that was begun over a year ago with EnRusk (formerly NoTosh) to use the “Design Thinking” process to develop innovations in the high school focused on building community and means of connection.
 As of March 2020, four groups had developed prototype ideas to pilot in the high school, but they were forced to pause the work due to COVID-19.
 The four groups reconvened with EnRusk in late January 2021.
 The pandemic has accelerated innovation at the high school and provides a unique opportunity to move forward with the prototypes.
 The prototype ideas to foster greater connectivity and community are even more salient during the pandemic and therefore the impetus to innovate around these areas is greater now than even last year.
-This off-cycle grant supports the continuation of this work in the spring of 2021.

-This grant will fund ‘debrief' sessions led by Enrusk (formerly NoTosh) to determine what lessons have been learned during COVID and what we can take forward into the future.
+The Foundation funded ‘debrief' sessions led by Enrusk (formerly NoTosh) to determine what lessons have been learned in the Elementary School and Middle School during COVID and what we can take forward into the future.
 Enrusk will take the data during the debrief sessions and analyze it for themes and insights and generate reports to be shared with various constituents.
-This off-cycle grant will support this work in the spring of 2021.

 $1,009,000 total grants